-Powdery mildew is a cool-season disease that is most likely to reach high levels of infection in late March or April.
-Scouting for mildew should begin in mid-March and continue until hot and dry weather has arrived, usually by late April.
-A fungicide is recommended if the upper leaves have powdery mildew covering 5 to 10 percent of their area (Figure 9.8).
-Propiconazole and strobilurin fungicides are labeled for powdery mildew, but products with propiconazole (such as Tilt and Propimax) are generally the most cost-effective (see the latest NC Agricultural Chemicals Manual for fungicide recommendations and rates: : https://content.ces.ncsu.edu/north-carolina-agricultural-chemicals-manual/disease-control).
+Powdery mildew is a cool-season disease that is most likely to reach high levels of infection in mid- to late March or April.
+Scouting for mildew should begin in mid-March and continue until hot weather has arrived, usually by late April.
+A fungicide is recommended if the upper leaves have powdery mildew covering 5 to 10 percent of their area (Figure 12-8).
+Propiconazole and strobilurin fungicides are labeled for powdery mildew, but products with propiconazole (such as Tilt, Miravis Ace, Nexicor, Quilt Xcel, and Trivapro) are generally the most effective (see the latest NC Agricultural Chemicals Manual for fungicide recommendations and rates.)